 Custom services, like the work of most agencies, take time, and time is a finite resource.
 Productizing your services can help you grow your business efficiently.
 The truth is, service businesses are inherently difficult to scale.

 Think about it: selling digital marketing or design services involves meeting with clients, learning about their business, crafting a strategy, and executing deliverables for them.
 This means you need to spend time upfront in the sales process evaluating leads and trying to determine how much time each project will take, which takes even more time.

 You can sell the same product to ten people, or a million people.

-Because your pricing and what it includes is stated up front, you won’t need to spend as much time talking to leads and dealing with tire kickers.
-This helps minimize time spent on the sales process.
+Because your pricing and what it includes is stated upfront, you won’t need to spend as much time talking to leads and dealing with tire kickers.
+This helps minimize the time spent on the sales process.

 You might be thinking, “That’s well and good, but I don’t have a product, I sell services.”
-But running a service company doesn't mean you need to sell it like a service.
+But running a service company doesn't mean you need to sell like a service company.

 Productized services can free you from manually tackling every aspect of your business.
 It allows you to automate more of your sales and marketing, allowing clients to become less dependent on individual touch-points within your agency and more reliant on your brand; your “product”.

 There are three basic productized service models you could adopt when looking to sell your services like a product:

 Ideal for: Freelancers and agencies that offer custom services or other high-priced products and want to use the foot-in-the-door offer to generate quality leads while still earning revenue.